-Past perfect tense is often used after the following expressions in bold.
+Past perfect tense is often used after the following expressions:

 The past perfect tense and the simple past tense can be used separately in different sentences.
 Whether the past perfect tense precedes or follows the simple past tense, the action expressed in the past perfect tense will always happen first.

-Tenses in one clause and following clause are the same
+Tenses in one clause and following clause must be the same.

 The tense used in one clause must be the same as that used in the following clause; that is, simple present tense is followed by present perfect tense; and simple past tense followed by past perfect tense.

-- The salad bowl is empty.
-I have eaten the salad.
+- My salad bowl is empty.
+Someone has eaten the salad.

-- The salad bowl was empty.
-I had eaten the salad.
+- My salad bowl was empty.
+Someone had eaten the salad.

 - Grandpa is limping.
 He has fallen down a drain.